Keentony/Project-AHc1-1/README.md

     U(1,ii) = q+((x(ii)+PI)/(2*PI))*w;
 end

-%Setting the values of the function from -PI to PI for x and y F = zeros(N+2,N+2);
+%Setting the values of F(x,y) from -PI to PI for x and y F = zeros(N+2,N+2);
 for ii = 1:N+2
     for jj = 1:N+2